Exclusive Interview with the LIBRA Behind-the-Scenes Team: Unveiling the Truth Behind the Argentine Presidential Coin Harvest

 Hayden Davis:

-• Odaily Note: Hayden Davis's response here is clearly somewhat incoherent, and Coffeezilla looks speechless.
+- Odaily Note: Hayden Davis's response here is clearly a bit incoherent, and Coffeezilla looks speechless.

-My point is, when you snipe as a team—I'm not saying it should always happen—many times it is to protect the project.
+My point is, when you snipe as a team—I'm not saying it should always happen—many times it’s to protect the project.
 If there is enough trading volume, we will withdraw some liquidity so that people have a chance to push the price up because meme token prices fluctuate too quickly.
-These projects can be crushed within two days; the only hope is that you have enough funds to fight against the snipers.
+These projects can be crushed in two days, and the only hope is that you have enough funds to fight against the snipers.
 This is a rule everyone knows on Solana; everyone knows how these token launches work…

 Part 10: Continuing to Shift Blame to "Snipers"